pachterlab/gget/docs/src/en/mutate.md

 Minimum length of the mutant kmer required.
 Mutant kmers with a smaller length will be erased.
 Default: None -> No k-mers are filtered out

 `--merge_identical_entries`
 Whether to merge identical entries in the output fasta file.
-Default: False
+Default: True

 `--update_df`
 Whether to update the input DataFrame with the mutated sequences and associated data (only if mutations is a csv/tsv).
 Default: False